thewca/wca-regulations/wca-regulations-2012.md

   - 3i2) "Stickerless" cubes, and other cubes whose face colours are visible inside the cube, are not permitted.
 - 3j) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
 - 3k) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
 - 3l) Puzzles must be approved by the WCA Delegate before use in the competition.
+[NOTE: Does this mean the delegate has to inspect all puzzle from all heats and rounds?
+Sounds like a lot of work at bigger competitions.
+Usually (unlike previous regulations: judges) the scramblers do this, since they see all puzzles anyway.]
 - 3m) Cube puzzles must have at most one logo.
 For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
   - 3m1) Colourless engravings (max.
 1 per colour) are not considered logos.
 - 3n) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.